Harrogate, North Yorkshire

 To be considered for this role, you will need:

-Before applying, please visit our website to view the full role profile and visit our Careers Page to find out more about working for Yorkshire Cancer Research.
+Before applying, please visit our Careers Page to view the full role profile and find out more about working for Yorkshire Cancer Research.

 The charity is a responsible and flexible employer.
 We welcome any discussion for flexible working at interview/offer stage where we will consider an individual’s circumstances against the needs of the charity.